 This article will provide you with fast and easy meal ideas that are great for your health.
 With this plan, you’ll be able to cook plenty of healthy foods over the week and save yourself time so you can do other important tasks.

-Let’s talk about how to build a meal planning habit so you can eat healthily, avoid eating processed foods.
+Let’s talk about how to build a meal planning habit so you can eat healthily, and avoid eating processed foods.

 Step #1: Choose A Day